Trial Length, Pricing, and Rationally Inattentive Customers: Related Literature

 \subsection{Rational Inattention and Bounded Rationality in Choice}

-The theory of rational inattention, introduced by Nobel laureate \citet{Sims1998, Sims2003}, provides a rigorous micro-foundation for information frictions.
-It posits that agents are not perfectly informed, not because information is unavailable, but because processing it is cognitively costly.
+The foundation of our theoretical framework rests on the theory of rational inattention, introduced by \citet{Sims1998, Sims2003}.
+This theory provides a rigorous micro-foundation for information frictions, positing that agents are not perfectly informed, not because information is unavailable, but because processing such information is cognitively costly.
 Agents must therefore optimally allocate their finite attention.
-Our work uses the tractable discrete-choice formulation of \citet{MatejkaMcKay2015}, where Shannon entropy models the cost of distinguishing between alternatives, leading to a generalized logit choice model.
+Our work builds on the tractable discrete-choice formulation of \citet{MatejkaMcKay2015}, where Shannon entropy models the cost of distinguishing between alternatives, leading to a generalized logit choice model.

+While early applications of rational inattention focused primarily on macroeconomic phenomena, its principles have increasingly found application in microeconomic and business contexts.
+The framework provides theoretical underpinning for consumer behaviors such as non-responsiveness to small price changes and choice inertia \citep{MackowiakWiederholt2009}.
+Several studies have applied rational inattention to explain strategic pricing behavior, including rigid pricing when consumers are inattentive to price \citep{matvejka2015rigid}, discrete pricing when sellers are inattentive \citep{matvejka2016rationally}, and quality-based strategies when consumers are inattentive to quality \citep{martin2017strategic}.
+Our contribution to this stream of research is examining the dynamic case when consumers are inattentive to \emph{timing}, a novel yet extremely common and applicable setting in subscription markets.
+This temporal dimension of inattention has received limited attention in prior work, despite its clear relevance to modern digital commerce.

+Recent methodological advances have made rational inattention models more empirically tractable. \citet{joo2023rational} develop a new framework for empirical discrete choice demand estimation based on \citet{MatejkaMcKay2015}'s work, while \cite{brown2024endogenous} introduce a closed-form tractable model of RI-based discrete choice through the elegant assumption of Cardell distribution shocks.
+Readers interested in empirical applications in marketing and related fields should refer to \citet{turlo2025discrete} for a detailed overview.
+These developments provide the empirical foundation for testing our theoretical predictions.
+Empirical researchers can easily extend these existing approaches to our framework by incorporating a dynamic state-space component.